loulafripouille/express-form-handler/README.md

 #### Error messages

 You can customize error messages.
-This module provides three placeholder to help you in that task:
+This module provides three placeholders to help you in that task:
  - `%field%` the field label
  - `%field.type%` the field type
  - `%equal.field%` the field (label) that the current field must match